GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 **IMAGE**

 Now place your microcontroller on the pins (components facing the PCB) and solder it to the pins.\
+You can use flush cutters to trim the header pins.
 **IMAGE**

+> **Warning**
+> When trimming flush cutters wear eye protection or hold your hand close above the pins.
+Otherwise the sharp metal pins will fly around.

 ## LEDS (optional)

 LEDs are very heat sensitive.
-So it's a good idea to solder the pads on the PCB bottom first and than insert the LED.
+So it's a good idea to solder the pads on the PCB bottom first and than insert the LED.\
 **IMAGE**

 While the bottom of the PCB is facing you, insert the LEDs in the holes.
 The lens should face the table.\